-The seller in a share acquisition will be subject to EIT on capital gains at the applicable domestic rate, normally 25 per cent if it is a resident enterprise, or at a 10 per cent rate if it is a non-resident enterprise and the gain is not connected with a PE in China.
+The seller in a share acquisition will be subject to EIT on capital gains at the applicable domestic rate.
 Each party is also subject to stamp duty at 0.05 per cent of the contract value of the acquisition agreement.

 The taxation of an asset acquisition is more complicated.
 The foreign investor needs to establish a WFOE or an EJV as the buyer of the assets from the Chinese seller (or use an existing WFOE or EJV).
-The seller is subject to EIT on capital gains at its applicable rate (normally 25 per cent), and may be subject to VAT or land appreciation tax (or all of these) depending on the nature of the assets to be transferred.
-The buyer is subject to deed tax at a rate of 3 to 5 per cent if it acquires real property.
+The seller is subject to EIT on capital gains at its applicable rate, and may be subject to VAT, deed tax or land appreciation tax (or all of these) depending on the nature of the assets to be transferred..
 Both parties must pay stamp duty at a rate of either 0.03 or 0.05 per cent, depending on the type of assets.

-If a foreign investor acquires a Chinese company, assets owned by a Chinese ‘place or establishment’ or real properties located in China through an indirect share acquisition (i.e., by buying the shares of the target company’s overseas holding company), the seller of the shares may be subject to EIT in China on capital gains based on China’s indirect share transfer rules.25 The current version of these rules has been in effect since 3 February 2015, but applies to indirect transfers that occurred before 3 February 2015 where a tax determination had not been made on the indirect transfer before that date.
-An indirect transfer generally will be ‘recharacterised’ as a direct transfer if it lacks reasonable commercial purpose and does not fall within any safe harbours, and the buyer should be the withholding agent.
-If neither the withholding agent nor the offshore seller withholds or pays the taxes due, the PRC tax authorities may impose a penalty ranging from 50 per cent to three times the amount of the unpaid tax on the withholding agent.
+If a foreign investor acquires a Chinese company, assets owned by a Chinese 'place or establishment' or real properties located in China through an indirect share acquisition (i.e., by buying the shares of the target company's overseas holding company), the seller of the shares may be subject to EIT in China on capital gains based on China's indirect share transfer rules.23 An indirect transfer generally will be 'recharacterised' as a direct transfer if it lacks reasonable commercial purpose and does not fall within any safe harbours, and the buyer should be the withholding agent.

 To qualify for tax-free reorganisation, the transaction must satisfy a number of baseline requirements:

-- b transfer of at least 50 per cent of assets or shares;
+- transfer of at least 50 per cent of assets or shares;

-- c 12 months’ continuity of business operations post-reorganisation;
+- 12 months' continuity of business operations and ownership post-reorganisation; and

-- d at least 85 per cent equity consideration (no more than 15 per cent cash); and
+- at least 85 per cent equity consideration (no more than 15 per cent cash).